bluzelle/curium/docs/public/buildvalidatorsentry.md

 Building a Public TestNet Validator + Sentry
 ============================================

+For the following instructions, we will describe the steps to setup a validator or a sentry for the existing Public TestNet.
+Unless otherwise stated, the instruction step applies to both sentries and validators.

 1. Refer to previous documents for initializing the server, dev environments, and building the Bluzelle Curium applications.
 Open incoming TCP ports 26656 (P2P), 26657 (RPC), and 1317 (RESTful).
 If you are only running a